AevaOnline/ironic-specs/specs/juno/upgrade-from-nova-baremetal.rst

 nova.virt.baremetal to lose all state and delete all instances during an upgrade.
 Thus, an upgrade path is being provided.

+NOTE: The service upgrade is only supported within the same release version, and will only be supported in the first integrated release containing Ironic.

+For example, if this work is completed during the Juno cycle, an upgrade from "juno baremetal" to "juno ironic" will be supported, but a direct upgrade from "icehouse baremetal" to "juno ironic" will NOT be supported.
+That should be accomplished by first upgrading from "icehouse baremetal" to "juno baremetal" and then to "juno ironic".

+Proposed change
+===============

+This proposal is to add the following to the Nova codebase:

+* Add a data migration tool which will import both nova.virt.baremetal.db.api and ironic.db.api, extract the current state from the nova_bm database, convert it to Ironic's data structures and populate the `ironic` database.

+* Add a flavor update tool which will update the extra_specs of baremetal flavors to reference new ironic-appropriate deploy kernel & ramdisk.

+* Add process documentation aimed at deployers.

+Additionaly, one change will be made to Ironic to facilitate this:

+* Add boolean field `nodes`.`imported_from_nova_bm` to ironic database.

+At the end of the release cycle following the cycle in which this work is completed, all of the above will be removed from the code base.
+Additionally, the nova.virt.baremetal driver and all related artefacts (eg, the baremetal host manager) will be deleted from Nova.

-The upgrade process should follow this path:
+The proposed upgrade process should follow this path:

 * build ironic deploy ramdisk and load it in glance

 * start maintenance period (prevent tenant from creating new instances)

 * update flavor metadata in glance to reference new deploy kernel & ramdisk

 * create empty ironic database

 * migrate data from nova_bm -> ironic

 * start ironic services

 * observe ironic log files to ensure take over completed w/o errors

 * reconfigure and restart nova-compute service

 * end maintenance period

-Proposed change
-===============

-* Add boolean field `nodes`.`legacy_baremetal` to database

-* Add data migration tool which will extract the current state from the `nova_bm` database, and  convert it to Ironic's data structures and populate the `ironic` database.

-* Add a flavor update tool which will update the extra_specs of baremetal flavors to reference new ironic-appropriate deploy kernel & ramdisk.

-* Add process documentation aimed at deployers.

 Alternatives
 ------------

+Three alternatives have been discussed.

-One option is to not provide any upgrade path; this met with opposition from community leaders.
+* Do not provide any upgrade path; this met with significant opposition.

-Another option is to provide a data-only migration (eg, require that instances be deleted prior to, or as part of, the migration).
+* Provide a data-only migration (eg, require that instances be deleted prior to, or as part of, the migration).
 This was also met with opposition.

+* Rather than a database migration script, one could enroll instances via Ironic's REST API.
+This would require the REST API to accept nodes that have non-null provision_state and power_state, which it expressly does not allow today.
+This change would require significant changes to the provisioning API and state management within the conductor service.

 Data model impact
 -----------------

+No data model impact in Nova.

-This may require an extra field in the database to indicate nodes that were deployed by nova.virt.baremetal and imported into Ironic.
+In Ironic, this will require an extra field in the database to indicate nodes that were deployed by nova.virt.baremetal and imported into Ironic.
 This field should default to False, and should be set to False during both the tear_down and deploy methods.
 It should be set to True only by the data migration script.

-This field could be dropped from the database after one release.
+This field could be dropped from the ironic database after one release.

-Proposed name for the new field: legacy_baremetal
+Proposed name for the new field: imported_from_nova_bm

 REST API impact
 ---------------

-Exposing the `nodes`.`legacy_baremetal` field on the /v1/nodes/XXX resource.
+None

 Driver API impact
 -----------------

-This does not require any unique changes to the driver API.
+None

 Nova driver impact
 ------------------

-None.
+Upon completion of this work, the nova.virt.baremetal driver should be marked deprecated and removed at the beginning of the following release.

 Security impact
 ---------------